Fold-transversal surface code cultivation

-For our numerical results, we perform stabilizer measurement-based escape into $d_\mathrm{fin}=13$.

-We report three schemes with varying $(r_1, r_2)$ choices in~\cref{fig:f5-gap-plot}.
-The $(2,0)$ scheme reported in~\cref{fig:e2e}, while starting at a higher initial LER, successfully reaches an intermediate LER range of $10^{-9} - 10^{-6}$ at much lower STO than other schemes.
-This scheme thus presents an attractive option to create high-fidelity input states for further distillation.
-The true $\fd{5}$ schemes with $r_1 = 3$ have comparable LER to schemes with $r_1 = 2$ but higher overhead, and thus we disregard them.
-Through exhaustive numerical search, the comparable error floors of these alternatives is attributed to an extremely low number of weight-4 logical error mechanisms.
+For our numerical simulations, we perform $r_\mathrm{mid}=5$ rounds of stabilizer measurements on an intermediate code of distance $d_\mathrm{mid} = 11$.
+We choose a final code distance $d\fin=15$ to be consistent with the choice in Ref.~\cite{gidney2024magic}.
+For the third stage of escape we use the unitary growth circuit proposed in Ref.~\cite{claes2025lowerdepthlocalencodingcircuits}.
+If we were to use the same unitary growth circuit as in the $\fd3$ protocol, the code distance would double in a single step, taking $d_\mathrm{mid} = 11$ to $21$, which exceeds our target final size.